 The science is clear that we need a lot more solar.
 But, where are we going to put all these panels, and will they come at the expense of food production?
 Which communities stand to benefit from this energy revolution, and which will get the short end of the stick?

-When done right, all parties—farmers, solar companies, and everyone in between—can reap the rewards.
+When done right, all parties—farmers, solar companies, and local communities—can reap the rewards.
 Research shows that when leveraging agrivoltaics, “solar panels provide shade for plants to grow more efficiently with less water, [while] the cooler and wetter microclimate created by the plants helps the solar panels cool down and operate more efficiently.”
 Sounds pretty symbiotic.

 “It’s not so much about green energy at all, but economics”